 -firm decision-making: corporate finance and in particular managerial biases, including overconfidence, sunk-cost fallacy, and hindsight bias;

--neuroscience foundations of modern models of belief formation and economic/financial decision-making.
+-neuroscience foundations of modern models of belief formation and economic/financial decision-making mental health, trauma.

 The University of California was chartered in 1868 and its flagship campus - envisioned as a "City of Learning" - was established at Berkeley, on San Francisco Bay.
 Today the world's premier public university and a wellspring of innovation, UC Berkeley occupies a 1,232 acre campus with a sylvan 178-acre central core.
 From this home its academic community makes key contributions to the economic and social well-being of the Bay Area, California, and the nation.